NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

    :param success: True if the solver was successful (status >= 0).
 False otherwise.
    :type success: bool
    :param status: Reason for the algorithm termination.
 Negative values correspond
-                  to errors, and positive values to different successful termination criteria.
+                  to errors, and non-negative values to different successful criteria.
    :type status: int
    :param t: Solution time(s).
 The dimension depends on the method.
 Stepwise
              solutions will only have 1 value whereas solutions across a full